Mineral (nutrient): Roles in biological processes

-Blood concentrations of minerals

-Minerals are present in a healthy human being's blood at certain mass and molar concentrations.
-The figure below presents the concentrations of each of the chemical elements discussed in this article, from center-right to the right.
-Depending on the concentrations, some are in upper part of the picture, while others are in the lower part.
-The figure includes the relative values of other constituents of blood such as hormones.
-In the figure, minerals are color highlighted in purple.

 Dietary nutrition

 Dietitians may recommend that minerals are best supplied by ingesting specific foods rich with the chemical element(s) of interest.
 The elements may be naturally present in the food (e.g., calcium in dairy milk) or added to the food (e.g., orange juice fortified with calcium; iodized salt fortified with iodine).
 Dietary supplements can be formulated to contain several different chemical elements (as compounds), a combination of vitamins and/or other chemical compounds, or a single element (as a compound or mixture of compounds), such as calcium (calcium carbonate, calcium citrate) or magnesium (magnesium oxide), or iron (ferrous sulfate, iron bis-glycinate).

 The dietary focus on chemical elements derives from an interest in supporting the biochemical reactions of metabolism with the required elemental components.
 Appropriate intake levels of certain chemical elements have been demonstrated to be required to maintain optimal health.
 Diet can meet all the body's chemical element requirements, although supplements can be used when some recommendations are not adequately met by the diet.
 An example would be a diet low in dairy products, and hence not meeting the recommendation for calcium.